 SeaWorld (SEAS) Expected to Beat Earnings Estimates: Can the Stock Move Higher?

-SeaWorld (SEAS) is expected to deliver a year-over-year decline in earnings on lower revenues when it reports results for the quarter ended June 2020.
-This widely-known consensus outlook gives a good sense of the company's earnings picture, but how the actual results compare to these estimates is a powerful factor that could impact its near-term stock price.
+Wall Street expects a year-over-year decline in earnings on lower revenues when SeaWorld (SEAS) reports results for the quarter ended June 2020.
+While this widely-known consensus outlook is important in gauging the company's earnings picture, a powerful factor that could impact its near-term stock price is how the actual results compare to these estimates.

 Zacks Consensus Estimate